 The Leadership for INClusion in the Early Years programme, LINC, is a Level 6 Special Purpose Award.
 It is free to participate and each early years setting that employs a graduate from the programme qualifies for an extra €2 per week in capitation per ECCE child.

 Applications open on the 12th of March 2018 and can be made online at www.lincprogramme.ie.

-If you have any queries about the programme you can contact the LINC office on (061) 204545 or email firstname.lastname@example.org, alternatively you can click here to be added to our mailing list to receive updates by email.
+If you have any queries about the programme you can contact the LINC office on (061) 204545 or email firstname.lastname@example.org, alternatively you can click here and scroll to the bottom of the page to subscribe to our mailing list to receive updates by email.